 Council is undertaking an Employment Lands Strategy in addition to the 'Hawkesbury Vibrant Town Centres and Villages Master Plan', to guide planning for our employment lands and town centres.

+Hawkesbury's Agriculture

-The gross value of agricultural commodities in Hawkesbury is \$158.7per annum.
+The gross value of agricultural commodities in Hawkesbury is \$158.7million per annum.
 Approximately 75% of this agricultural output is supported by 'crop' commodities followed by 'Livestock products' and 'Livestock slaughtered' production 12% each.